theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 ## On showering

+> Once you get home, you don’t need to change clothes immediately and take a shower!

 Again, I do not shower every time I get back home---from, say, the store---these days.
-I used to shower after getting back home from outside back in April and May 2020, but our understanding of the virus has evolved since.
+I used to do that back in April and May 2020, but our understanding of the virus has evolved since.

 The point here is the exposure.
 I think that changing clothes after returning from outside is probably a good idea, more so when I have spent hours outside.
 But this is not a necessity, because, the virus living on surfaces is one thing, your getting infected from that is another.